 2-way radios can only communicate with each other by being on the same frequency.
 Be aware that older FRS-only or FRS/GMRS radios may not adhere to all of the 2017 FCC channel/frequency assignments and users of these radios need to understand the channel/frequency assignments that their particular radios use.

 FRS Radio Recommendations

-There are a large number of FRS radio models available from established companies such as Motorola, Midland, Cobra and Uniden.
-Newer companies such as Radioodity and Retevis also offer FRS radios.
-If you are purchasing an FRS radio for neighborhood use, and do not intend to acquire a GMRS license, be sure to check that the radio is FCC-certified as FRS-only.
+There are a large number of FRS radio models available from long-established companies such as Motorola, Midland and Uniden.
+Newer companies such as Radioddity, Retevis and Wouxun also offer FRS radios.
+If you are purchasing an FRS radio for neighborhood use and do not intend to acquire a GMRS license, be sure to check that the radio is FCC-certified as FRS-only.

-As of March, 2021, the following FRS radios are examples that can work well for neighborhood use.
-You can spend more money for more features but with the limits on power established by the FCC, they should all have about the same range.
-Most of these can be found on Amazon.com and some at retailers such as REI or Big-5 Sporting Goods.
+As of January, 2023, the following FRS radios are examples that can work well for community group use.
+You can spend more money for more features, but with the limits on power established by the FCC they should all have about the same range.
+Most of these can be found online and some at retailers such as REI or Big-5 Sporting Goods.

-Note that the GENOAK-recommended GMRS radios also communicate with FRS radios on all channels (except the Motorola P1225 and Icom IC-F21GM which communicate on a subset of channels), so if you have a GMRS radio such as the Wouxun KG-805G/KG-905G (and FCC GMRS license) then you can talk with others in your neighborhood who are using their FRS radios.
+Note that the GENOAK-recommended GMRS radios also communicate with FRS radios on all channels, so if you have a GMRS radio such as the Wouxun KG-805G/KG-905G (and an FCC GMRS license) then you can talk with others in your neighborhood who are using their FRS radios.